Mers: The new coronavirus explained

 - From the section Health

-The World Health Organization (WHO) says MERS appears "increasingly" likely that novel coronavirus can be passed between people in close contact.
+The World Heath Organization (WHO) says the new coronavirus appears to be passing between people in close contact.

 What is this new virus and should we be concerned?